The Lodger: A Story of the London Fog: Significance and legacy

 Upon release, the film was a critical and commercial success.
-In a review of the film in the British trade journal Bioscope, it was called "the finest British production ever made."
+In a review of the film in the British trade journal Bioscope, it was called "the finest British production ever made".
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 96% based on 25 reviews, with an average rating of 7.70/10.

 The Lodger continued themes that would run through much of Hitchcock's later work, such as that of an innocent man on the run for a crime that he did not commit.
 Hitchcock had reportedly studied contemporary films by Murnau and Lang, whose influence may be seen in the ominous camera angles and claustrophobic lighting.
 While Hitchcock had made two previous films, in later years the director would refer to The Lodger as the first true "Hitchcock film."
 Beginning with The Lodger, Hitchcock helped shape the modern-day thriller genre in film.

 After arriving in the United States in 1940, Hitchcock was involved with a radio adaptation of the film with Herbert Marshall, Edmund Gwenn and Lurene Tuttle.
 In its review of the adaptation, Variety wrote: "Hitchcock is a director with an exceptionally acute ear.
 He achieves his results by a Ravel-like rhythmic pummelling of the nervous system.
 Music, sound effects, the various equivalents of squeaking shoes, deep breathing, disembodied voices are mingled in the telling of the tale with a mounting accumulation of small descriptive touches that pyramid the tension."
 The adaptation preserves the original novel's ending rather than that of the film and does not resolve the question of the lodger's identity as the killer.

 In early 1942, the Los Angeles Times reported that Hitchcock was considering a colour remake of The Lodger following the completion of Saboteur (1942), but he was unable to obtain the film rights.

+In 2014, the Dallas Chamber Symphony commissioned an original film score for The Lodger from composer Douglas Pipes.
+The score premiered at a concert screening of the film on 8 October 2014 at Moody Performance Hall with Richard McKay conducting.

-Many consider The Lodger to be Hitchcock's greatest silent film.
+The Lodger has been considered by some film critics to be Hitchcock's greatest silent film.